-6.2.1 Distance Education Instruction Certification Waiver Instructors are permitted to apply for a Distance Education Instruction Certification Waiver.
-The College will accept a comparable three credit course or online teaching certification from an accredited College or University.
+6.2.2.
+Distance Education Instruction Certification Waiver

+Effective September 1, 2013 - Fulltime and adjunct instructors are permitted to apply for a Distance Education Instruction Certification Waiver.
+The College will accept a comparable three credit course or online teaching certification from an accredited college or university.

-Waivers will be granted at the discretion of the campus dean of instruction and the Director of Instructional Design and Technology.
-Instructors seeking this waiver are instructed to provide their dean of instruction and the Director of Instructional Design and Technology with a short summary of the comparable three credit course or online teaching certification via email.
-Once a decision has been made, the Director of Instructional Design and Technology will relay the final decision to the instructor.
+Waivers will be granted at the discretion of the campus Dean of Instruction and the Assistant Vice President for Instructional Design and Technology.
+Instructors seeking this waiver are instructed to provide their Dean of Instruction and the Associate Vice President of Information and Instructional Technology with a short summary of the comparable three credit course or online teaching certification via email.
+Once a decision has been made, the Assistant Vice President for Instructional Design and Technology will relay the final decision to the instructor.